Diabetes in dogs

 - Provide enough exercise for their age

 Once diagnosed, a vet will be able to provide your dog with an ongoing treatment plan.
-Insulin injections and controlled feeding and exercise are all involved in controlling the condition.

 If you notice any changes in your dog’s behaviour, or you think they have developed diabetes, why not book a Joii vet consultation?
 This is free if you have an Animal Friends dog or cat policy.
 Otherwise, speak to your vet.